2021 Women's Rugby League World Cup

-The 2021 Women's Rugby League World Cup was the sixth staging of the Women's Rugby League World Cup, and was be one of three major tournaments part of the 2021 Rugby League World Cup.
+The 2021 Women's Rugby League World Cup was the sixth staging of the Women's Rugby League World Cup, and was one of three major tournaments part of the 2021 Rugby League World Cup.
 The tournament was held in England from 1 November to 19 November 2022.
-Originally planned for 2021, it was delayed a year along with the Men's and Wheelchair tournaments due to the COVID-19 pandemic.
+Originally planned for 2021, it was delayed a year along with the men's and wheelchair tournaments due to the COVID-19 pandemic.
 The tournament featured eight teams, an increase of two from the previous tournament.

 For the first time the tournament had parity with the men's and wheelchair tournaments with all participants being paid the same while all 61 matches across three tournaments will be broadcast live.

 Teams

 Qualification

 The competing teams were selected based on criteria including growth and current infrastructure and were announced on 18 July 2019.